ArturAmpilogov/software-internationalisation/manuscript/Chapter1.md

   Updating UI text to the targeted language, verification of the UI items position and layout correctness.

 - Conforming to local standars.
+  {icon: etsy}
-  In 2016, the EU General Data Protection Regulation (GDPR) was adopted to protect EU citizens data privacy [5]{#5}.
+  B> In 2016, the EU General Data Protection Regulation (GDPR) was adopted to protect EU citizens data privacy [5]{#5}.
 In two years later, the Barreiro Hospital in Portugal was fined 400,000 € for leaving data access to former employees [6]{#6}.
 Many companies comply with GDPR, where one of the point demands a user's advice about private data usage.
 This led to the famous popup "we use browser cookies to spy on you for good" in most every site today.
+  {icon: etsy}

-  In 2016, the Russian goverment signed the "Russian GDPR", part of the "Yarovaya Law" [7]{#7} [8]{#8}.
+  B> In 2016, the Russian goverment signed the "Russian GDPR", part of the "Yarovaya Law" [7]{#7} [8]{#8}.
 Microsoft and Facebook immediately moved personal citizens information to their in-state data centers,while LinkedIn was not ready for such changes and the government blocked the site.
+  {icon: etsy}

-  Another example involves the tax support for a new region.
+  B> Another example involves the tax support for a new region.
 The sales tax, as it is known in the USA, varies from state to state.
 In Germany the VAT rate is the same across the country, and the calculation logic is different ("value-added tax" is another name for "sales tax").
 Reaching a new market during localisation assumes that the software is extenable for new rules.

 ## Globalisation (g11n)

-Globalisation, also called *g11n* or *going global*, is the process by which organizations connect with their customers and partners around the world.
+*Globalisation is the process by which organizations connect with their customers and partners around the world.*

 Software globalisation often includes: